alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-plants-or-plant-products.markdown

 ##Importing plants outside the EU

-If you’re exporting plants outside the EU, you’ll need special permission for ‘controlled’ plants, like:
+If you’re importing plants outside the EU, you’ll need special permission for ‘controlled’ plants, like:

-* all plants for planting
+* plants for planting
 * cut flowers
 * some seeds